landlab/landlab/docs/getting_started.rst

 -----------------------------------

 We now build the same exact model but we take advantage of Landlab's pre-built linear diffusion component.
-To download the code for this model, click HERE!!!
+The code for the fault-scarp model without components (XXXXXX) and with components (XXXXXXX), can be found in the zip file of code examples at https://github.com/landlab/drivers/archive/master.zip.

 For more information about using the ModelGrid module, see :ref:`model_grid_description`.